janetjoywilson/janetjoywilson.github.io/_posts/2021-09-30-mother-earth.md

 <i class="fa fa-microphone" aria-hidden="true"></i> [The Ridge](https://youtu.be/hwm_7Aibh4M) by [Julian Taylor](https://juliantaylormusic.ca/)

 <i class="fa fa-microphone" aria-hidden="true"></i>  According to 2021 Polaris Music Prize, here's [six indigenous artists](https://www.cbc.ca/music/6-indigenous-artists-you-need-to-know-in-2021-1.6067395) you should listen to.

+## Support

+A national Indian Residential School Crisis Line has been set up to provide support for residential school survivors and others affected.
+People can access emotional and crisis referral services by calling the 24-hour national crisis line: 1-866-925-4419.